-Democrats lose Georgia
+Democrats lose an iconic battle in Georgia

 Republican Karen Handel declared herself the winner in the special election in Georgia, in what many posed as an assessment bout of Donald Trump's approval.